sigven/oncoEnrichR/README.md

   __2.__ `write`

 * takes the contents of the report object retrieved in _1)_ to assemble a structured and interactive _oncoEnrichR_ HTML report

+### Example report

+A target list of n = 134 high-confidence interacting proteins with the c-MYC oncoprotein has been identified through BioID protein proximity assay in standard cell culture and in tumor xenografts [Dingar et al., J Proteomics, 2015](https://www.ncbi.nlm.nih.gov/pubmed/25452129).
+We ran this list through the _oncoEnrichR_ analysis workflow, and produced the [following HTML report with results](https://folk.uio.no/sigven/cmyc_example.html)